 Printable Teen Chore Resources

 Once you decide on the chores your adolescent is responsible for, getting them down in writing can help make them a reality.
-If your teen has many chores to do each week, you may want to make a chore chart.
+If there are a lot of chores to be done each week, you may want to make a teen chore chart.
 You can print out a chart or calendar and add in the chores for each day, or you can get poster board to make a chart to check off each task after completion.
 Click on the document to download, customize, and print.
 Check out the Adobe Guide if you run into any problems accessing the printables.

-A printable chore list puts your teen's responsibilities into writing and on display to help keep them and you accountable.
-This free teen chore list includes sections for each task, when your teen plans to complete the task when the chore is complete, and a section for notes about why it didn't get done or other concerns.
+A printable chore list puts your teen's responsibilities into writing and on display to help keep them accountable.
+This free teen chore list includes sections for each task, when your teen plans to complete the task, when the chore is complete, and a section for notes about why it didn't get done or other concerns.

 Printable Chore Contract for Teens

 A simple, printable contract can help you and your teen define exactly what the expectations are surrounding their chores.
-Having this information in writing allows each of you to hold the other accountable.
+Having this information in writing acts as a contract that outlines their responsibilties and the overall agreement between you and your teen.

 Motivating Your Teen to Do Chores